rocketeers/docs/Tasks.md

+# Tasks

 An important concept in Rocketeer is Tasks : most of the commands you see right above are using predefined Tasks underneath : **Rocketeer\Tasks\Setup**, **Rocketeer\Tasks\Deploy**, etc.
 Now, the core of Rocketeer is you can hook into any of those Tasks to peform additional actions, for this you'll use the `before` and `after` arrays of Rocketeer's config file.
-You can also add Tasks to Rocketeer to use directly via Artisan.
+You can also add Tasks to Rocketeer to use directly via Rocketeer itself by doing `php rocketeer mytask` per example.

 A task can be three things :